kelbyludwig/kel.bz/content/post/ssh-agent.md

 What if you do have FDE enabled?
 What would encrypting your private keys get you from a security perspective?
 Given that the primary UX win of `ssh-agent` is dependent on caching cleartext private keys we could just skip the password entry step all together if it didn't meaningfully improve security.

-## does `ssh-agent` prevent malware from doing bad things?
+## malware

 One potential security control you may want from `ssh-agent` is protecting you from malicious processes running on your machine.
 This is reasonable, but whether `ssh-agent` helps you here is complex.
 Why?
 Reasons include:

 * The location of your `ssh-agent` socket is often specified by an environment variable.
-It may be trivial for a malicious process to overwrite this environment variable and point to a socket that steals your `ssh-agent` password.
+It may be trivial for a malicious process to overwrite this environment variable and point to a socket that steals your `ssh-agent` password or your private keys when they are loaded into the agent.

 * ["The default OpenSSH key encryption is worse than plaintext"](https://latacora.micro.blog/2018/08/03/the-default-openssh.html).
 Do you have a stellar password protecting your private keys?